HTTP-RPC/Lima/README.md

 * `LMScrollView` - extends `UIScrollView` to automatically adapt to content size
 * `LMTableViewCell` - extends `UITableViewCell` to automatically pin content to edges
 * `LMTableViewHeaderFooterView` - extends `UITableViewHeaderFooterView` to automatically pin content to edges
-* `LMCollectionViewCell` - extends `UICollectionViewCell` to automatically pin content to edges

 Finally, Lima adds initializers to common UIKit views and controls to simplify their declaration in a view hieararchy.